BrenoOsvaldoFunicheli/books-api/README.md

 * Authentication: I make the API visualization with the JWT tokens to Authentication on each endpoints

-* Develop methodologies: We use a git-flow method to develop the features
+* Develop methodologies: We use a git-flow method to develop the features.

+* Containerization: The project is practical to run both in a virtual environment and in a docker container.

+* Throttling: Global per-user limitation policies have been implemented.
+This concept was implemented globally, however it can be edited in classes.

 ## :blue_book: Requirements and Model